Quansight-Labs/quansight-labs-site/posts/2022/02/what-do-we-need-to-write.md

 Day in and out our remote work and open source lives are driven by written communication.
 But blog posts are one kind of writing that eludes our regular practice.
-In our weekly show and tell we got real about "why can writing blog posts be so hard?" and collaborated to write a blog post about what we learned from the discussion.
+In our weekly show and tell we got real about "why can writing blog posts be so hard?" and collaboratively wrote up this blog post about what we learned from the discussion.

 <!-- TEASER_END -->

 A quick note about language: At Quansight, we have many people who are multilingual and/or are not working in their first language.
 This is the norm here.
-Because of this, we know that there language barriers to writing that were only mentioned implicitly in the discussion, but are a daily reality amongst the team.
+Because of this, we know that there are language barriers to writing that were only mentioned implicitly in the discussion, but have to be overcome on a daily basis by the team.

 ## What obstacles prevent us from publishing writing?

-> Writing is not a single task.
+> Writing is not a singular task.
 There's getting the idea, organizing it, editing what you have, getting feedback, publishing, and so on…

 We found ourselves split into two camps (1) those that struggle to start writing and (2) those that struggle to complete and publish their writing.
 Below are their stories:

-### Tyranny of the blank page
+### The tyranny of the blank page

 Oh, the beginning.
-Some find it a very good place to start, the following people commented with contrary statements:
+Some find it to be a very good place to start, but the following people countered with these contrary statements:

 - Writing alone is hard.
 How am I supposed to know what to do?
 - I don't have the time to collaborate (and I must collaborate in order to